 2) Peter Shankman said HARO would remain free.
 He wrote in his post on the deal, “NOTHING CHANGES.
 HARO will still be free.”

-4. Rick reiterated HARO would remain free.
-On our Q2 2010 earnings call, Rick said that HARO would remain free.
-In fact the exact quote from the conference call transcript reads, “The HARO service is free to subscribers, which we plan to continue offering.”
+4) Rick reiterated HARO would remain free.
+On our Q2 2010 earningsc call, Rick said that HARO would remain free.
+In fact, the exact quote from the conference call transcript reads, “The HARO service is free to subscribers, which we plan to continue offering.”

-5. That PRNewser post?
-It actually said HARO would remain free.
+5) That PRNewser post?
+It actually said HARO would remain free too.
 The overlooked detail that followed the headline in the above named PRNewser post is where Joe wrote, “This is in addition to the free version, which the company will continue to operate as is.”

-What more can we do?
-HARO will remain free as a bird.
+What more can we say?
+HARO will remain free.